tcltk/tcl/doc/markdown/define.md

 A consequence of this is that any use of a slot's default operation where the first member argument begins with a hyphen will be an error.
 One of the above operations should be used explicitly in those circumstances.

-You only need to make an instance of **oo::Slot** if you are definining your own slot that behaves like a standard slot.
+You only need to make an instance of [oo::Slot][Slot] if you are definining your own slot that behaves like a standard slot.

 ## Slot implementation

-Internally, slot objects also define a method **--default-operation** which is forwarded to the default operation of the slot (thus, for the class "[variable]" slot, this is forwarded to "[my -append][my]"), and these methods which provide the implementation interface:
+Internally, slot objects also define a method **--default-operation** which is forwarded to the default operation of the slot (thus, for the class "**variable**" slot, this is forwarded to "[my -append][my]"), and these methods which provide the implementation interface:

 [slot]{.ins} [Get]{.sub}
 : Returns a list that is the current contents of the slot, but does not modify the slot.
-This method must always be called from a stack frame created by a call to **oo::define** or **oo::objdefine**.
+This method must always be called from a stack frame created by a call to [oo::define][define] or [oo::objdefine][objdefine].
 This method *should not* return an error unless it is called from outside a definition context or with the wrong number of arguments.

     The elements of the list should be fully resolved, if that is a meaningful concept to the slot.

 [slot]{.ins} [Resolve]{.sub} [slotElement]{.arg}
 : Returns *slotElement* with a resolution operation applied to it, but does not modify the slot.
 For slots of simple strings, this is an operation that does nothing, whereas for slots of classes, this maps a class name to its fully-qualified class name.
-This method must always be called from a stack frame created by a call to **oo::define** or **oo::objdefine**.
+This method must always be called from a stack frame created by a call to [oo::define][define] or [oo::objdefine][objdefine].
 This method *should not* return an error unless it is called from outside a definition context or with the wrong number of arguments; unresolvable arguments should be returned as is (as not all slot operations strictly require that values are resolvable to work).

     Implementations *should not* enforce uniqueness and ordering constraints in this method; that is the responsibility of the **Set** method.
-A default implementation of this method (that just returns its *slotElement* argument) is provided in the **oo::Slot** class.
+A default implementation of this method (that just returns its *slotElement* argument) is provided in the [oo::Slot][Slot] class.

 [slot]{.ins} [Set]{.sub} [elementList]{.arg}
 : Sets the contents of the slot to the list *elementList* and returns the empty string.
-This method must always be called from a stack frame created by a call to **oo::define** or **oo::objdefine**.
+This method must always be called from a stack frame created by a call to [oo::define][define] or [oo::objdefine][objdefine].
 This method may return an error if it rejects the change to the slot contents (e.g., because of invalid values) as well as if it is called from outside a definition context or with the wrong number of arguments.

     This method *may* reorder and filter the elements if this is necessary in order to satisfy the underlying constraints of the slot.
 (For example, slots of classes enforce a uniqueness constraint that places each element in the earliest location in the slot that it can.)